-■ Drivers - Are they all up to date on: CDL licensing, training, DQ files and hours of service logs?

-- Crane operators How recent are: certifications, training, new technology (LMI) - Risk manager Is she focusing on: safety plans, safety meetings, accident/injury prevention checklists, inspection and maintenance records, and technology?
+- DRIVERS Are they all up to date on: CDL licensing, training, DQ files and hours of service logs? - CRANE OPERATORS How recent are: certifications, training, technology and lift - RISK MANAGER Is she focusing on: safety plans, safety meetings, accident/ injury prevention checklists, inspection and maintenance records and technology?